motilals/fabzero/readme.md

 **Sindoh -3D Wox** is a fused filament disposition type of 3D Printer, thermo plastic is used as printing material.
 There is also another type of 3D printer that uses UV curable resin as the printing material, this type of printer is also known as **Stereo Lithography  3D Printers**.
 The 3rd type of 3D printer a **Strata Sys polyjet (inkjet) printer** use UV curable resin and is capable of printing full colour objects.
+**Electronics work station** Soldering station along with electronic components along with variable voltage power supplies along with testing equipments including digital osciloscope are available at the lab
 4.20 PM: **Back to Training room**
 Created account at git hub by login into  https://github.com/academany/fabzero Repositories to be uploaded at https://github.com/motilals